Technetium(IV) oxide: Properties

-The dihydrate dehydrates to anhydrous technetium dioxide at 300 °C, and if further heated sublime at 1100 °C under an inert atmosphere, however, if oxygen is present, it will react with the oxygen to produce technetium(VII) oxide at 450 °C. If water is present, pertechnetic acid is produced by the reaction of technetium(VII) oxide with water.
+The dihydrate dehydrates to anhydrous technetium dioxide at 300 °C, and if further heated sublime at 1,100 °C under an inert atmosphere, however, if oxygen is present, it will react with the oxygen to produce technetium(VII) oxide at 450 °C. If water is present, pertechnetic acid is produced by the reaction of technetium(VII) oxide with water.

 If technetium dioxide is treated with a base, such as sodium hydroxide, it forms the hydroxotechnetate(IV) ion, which is easily oxidized to pertechnetic acid in numerous ways, such as the reaction with alkaline hydrogen peroxide, concentrated nitric acid, bromine, or tetravalent cerium.

-The solubility of technetium(IV) oxide is very low and is reported to be 0.0000039 g/L. The main species when technetium dioxide is dissolved in water is TcO2+ at pH below 1.5, TcO(OH)+ pH between 1.5 and 2.5, TcO(OH)2 pH between 2.5 and 10.9, and TcO(OH)3– above pH 10.9.
+The solubility of technetium(IV) oxide is very low and is reported to be 3.9 μg/L. The main species when technetium dioxide is dissolved in water is TcO2+ at pH below 1.5, TcO(OH)+ pH between 1.5 and 2.5, TcO(OH)2 pH between 2.5 and 10.9, and TcO(OH) above pH 10.9.
 The solubility can be affected by adding various organic ligands such as humic acid and EDTA, or by the addition of hydrochloric acid.
 This can be a problem if technetium(IV) oxide is released into the soil, as it will increase the solubility.

 If technetium dioxide is electrolyzed in acidic conditions, the following reaction occurs: